prkvw/V_Project/Readme.md

 ## Overview

-My Blockchain Dapp enables users to interact with the Ethereum blockchain by participating in a voting process for different candidates.
+Vote enables users to interact with the Ethereum blockchain by participating in a voting process for different candidates.
 Users can add candidates, cast votes, and view the current vote count for each candidate.

 ## Prerequisites